 The Medical Service functions through some government bodies and SAF in cooperation with civil health care institutions of the Republic of Serbia, by using own sources and capacities in accordance with the set authorities.
 The tasks of ROLE I, II and III medical care are carried out by relaying on own available capacities, as well as other capacities of the Republic of Serbia.

 At the SAF level there is ROLE I medical care (emergency and general medical care).
-Military medical institutions of the MoD provide ROLE II (Centre of Military Medical Institutions Belgrade, Military Hospital Niš and Military Medical Centre Novi Sad) and III (Military Medical Academy) medical care.
+Military medical institutions of the MoD provide ROLE II (Centre of Military Medical Institutions Belgrade, Military Hospital Niš and Military Hospital Novi Sad) and III (Military Medical Academy) medical care.

 The organisation consists of the governing and executive bodies of the medical service.
 The governing bodies manage the service and are responsible for its work, while the executive bodies provide medical care for the users of military health insurance.

 The Military Service was first mentioned in 1835 when the minister of the military was given a task to look after the health of the soldiers.
 According to the Constitution enacted on February 14, 1835, prince Miloš announced the composition of the state assembly and ordered the executive part of the fifth section of the military affairs the following: "take care of the means vital for soldiers’ health maintenance, hospitals and other issues of military importance".